temujin9/mezovy/adventures/072-073 - slow dancing with a dragon.md

-PCs find that the Twins are working with the Guildmaster of the Prolichia Thieves (Marcellus)
+PCs find that the Twins are working with the Guildmaster of the Prolichica Thieves (Marcellus)

 Sam: What do you want?